Law Reports: Series

 The number and names of the series have changed.
 This is partly due to the merger of existing courts, the merger of existing divisions of individual courts, and the creation of new divisions of individual courts.
 Citation of series has also changed.

-1865 to 1875
+1865–1875

 The Law Reports were originally divided into eleven series.
 Glanville Williams said that "roughly speaking" there was a series for each of the superior courts.
 The series were: